hean01/hean01.github.io/content/post/JAO-mead.md

 1. Santize all of your equipment

-2. Remove the zest and remote the, pith to minimize off tasts that needs racking for a longer time, from the orange.
+2. Remove the zest and the pith, to minimize off tasts that needs racking for a longer time, from the orange.
 Cut it down into 1" squares and put aside.

 3. Heat up water 2 litre of water to 30° celcius and stir up the honey into a must and pour into the carboy then add orange pieces,